kh14762/chiral-impulse/README.md

   #### PrintStone
   _Player is equipped with a printstone.
 The relationsip between them is binding_.
-  - contains a set of bits that are movable only by the owning player.
+  - contains a set of heuristic bits that are movable only by the owning player.
   - is capable of replicating itself over a set duration.
   - cube.